Percona-QA/pquery/README.md

   * *pquery-md* for MariaDB
   *

+Please note that only the MySQL client library will be linked statically if STATIC_LIB is set, all other required libraries (AIO, SSL, etc) will be linked dynamically.

+# Any known issues?

-There is one known build issue, currently seen only on WebScaleSQL.
+There is one known build issue, currently seen only when building using WebScaleSQL.
 If you see the following;

 ```
 [ 50%] Building CXX object src/CMakeFiles/pquery-ws.dir/pquery.cpp.o